grucloud/bau/README.md

   });
 ```

-- Bau does not use a global variable, multiple instances of Bau could evetually be created.
+- Bau does not use a global variable, multiple instances of Bau could eventually be created.

 ```js
 import Bau from "@grucloud/bau";